International SOS

 Regional

-Urban centres: Expect disruption during demonstrations linked to Middle East conflict
+Urban centres: Expect disruption during demonstrations linked to Middle East conflicts (Revised)

-Expect disruption in the coming weeks during demonstrations linked to the ongoing conflict in the Middle East.
-Protests have been scheduled across several urban centres to commemorate Nakba Day (15 May), which marks the anniversary of the establishment of the state of Israel in 1948.
-This comes amid continued fighting between Hamas and Israel in the Gaza Strip (Palestinian Territories, see related alerts).
-Although such gatherings should mostly pass off peacefully, there is potential for localised scuffles involving rival protesters and the police.
-Bystanders would face incidental risks in the event of any unrest.
+Expect disruption in urban centres in the coming weeks during demonstrations linked to ongoing conflicts in the Middle East (see related alerts).
+Although such events are likely to pass off peacefully, there is potential for localised scuffles involving rival protesters and the police.
+Bystanders face incidental risks in the event of any unrest.

 T